-Kellogg’s focuses on packaged foods, and the company is present worldwide.
-With well known brands the company has been a stable dividend payer for since the 90’s.
+Kellogg's focuses on packaged foods, and the company is present worldwide.
+With well-known brands, the company has been a stable dividend payer since the ’90s.
 The lack of growth is one of the reasons the stock price has not appreciated considerably.
 Once the most common breakfast food, cereal is slowly being replaced by other foods.
 Over the last 20 years, Kellogg’s was able to adjust to the change in trends.
-At the turn of the millennium, cereal made up over 60% of K’s sales, and has slowly declined.
+At the turn of the millennium, cereal made up over 60% of Kellogg's sales and has slowly declined.
 The snack segment is now the biggest contributor to sales and earnings, at slightly over 50%.

-Management has also looked to diversify their operations geographically.
-The recent acquisition of the African joint venture Tolaram Africa Foods, is a good example.
+Management has also looked to diversify its operations geographically.
+The recent acquisition of the African joint venture Tolaram Africa Foods is a good example.
 The company is trying to capture growth by increasing its presence in emerging markets, which should drive most of the growth going forward.

 As food trends change, it is undeniable that Kellogg's will face challenges going forward.
 The organic and healthy food trend is here to stay, and consumers are deterred from buying packaged foods.
 As sales of packaged food decline in some developed countries, there is a need to adjust to consumer preferences.
 Millennials seem to be adopting the healthy food trend, and their food choices are not so influenced by brands, as their parents were.
 Breakfast choices are now much different than what they were 20 years ago, and it has led some to question the sustainability of Kellogg’s.

-The pandemic helped the company increase sales in organically 2020 by 6%, and report better than expected results for the year.
-As more people stayed at home during lockdown, and eventually opted for Kellogg’s products, that have a prolonged shelf life.
+The pandemic helped the company increase sales in organically 2020 by 6% and report better than expected results for the year.
+As more people stayed at home during the lockdown, and eventually opted for Kellogg’s products, they have a prolonged shelf life.

 Looking at the balance sheet, there are a couple of items that caught my eye.
-On one hand the company has a total debt of $8.14B, which is fairly high, given the EBITDA and free cash flow.
-Nonetheless given its stable outlook, the interest expense in 2020 was ~$281M.
-It seems that Kellogg’s is paying on average ~3% interest on its overall debt.
-Although it is not a great indicator, the company should have no problem in paying the interest on its debt.
+On one hand, the company has a total debt of $8.14B, which is fairly high, given the EBITDA and free cash flow.
+Nonetheless, given its stable outlook, the interest expense in 2020 was ~$281M.
+It seems that Kellogg's is paying on average ~3% interest on its overall debt.
+Although it is not a great indicator, the company should have no problem paying the interest on its debt.